Yes, you need to spin up on foundational knowledge. No, you are not an exception.

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-If Euler, Gauss, Maxwell, Ramanujan, etc., needed to spin up on foundational knowledge, then so do you.
+If Euler, Gauss, Maxwell, even Ramanujan, Galois, etc., needed to spin up on foundational knowledge, then so do you.
 Yes, these people all produced plenty of original research at early ages, but they didn’t skip the foundations.

 Even Ramanujan self-studied.
 He didn’t just sit there and think up math with no prerequisites in place.
 For instance, just one quote from his Wikipedia page: